Miami's Most Iconic Residential Buildings: Where Architecture Becomes Legacy

 Completion: 2027 | Developer: DDG + Menin Hospitality | Status: Residential construction milestones achieved in 2025

 Zaha Hadid Architects carrying forward Hadid's vision with only 37 residences averaging 7,000+ square feet.
+Space and time are the true luxuries in this world.
 One Thousand Museum proved Hadid's work succeeds in Miami—The Delmore refines it in boutique oceanfront format on Surfside's Billionaires' Triangle.

 Completion: 2029 | Developer: Fortune International Group | Status: Groundbreaking Q4 2025